 - (A) Establishment of the CJA Panel Committee. - (1) A CJA Panel Committee ("CJA Committee") will be established by the court in consultation with the federal public defender.
 There will be a CJA Committee in Wichita, in Kansas City, and in Topeka.
 Each CJA Committee will consist of one district court judge, one magistrate judge, the federal public defender, or her designee, the CJA Panel Attorney District Representative (PADR), and a CJA panel member who practices regularly in the district.
 Each Committee will be chaired by a magistrate judge or district court judge to be designated by the Chief Judge.
 The Chief Judge will name the judicial members of each CJA Committee.
-The PADR will name the CJA panel member of each CJA Committee. - (2) The Chief Judge of the District and the CJA Resource Counsel will serve as ex officio, non-voting, members of the Committees. - (3) The CJA Committee member will serve a term of three years. - (4) The CJA Committee will meet at least once a year and at any time the CJA Committee Chair or the Chief Judge asks the Committee to consider an issue.
+1 - (2) The Chief Judge of the District and the CJA Resource Counsel will serve as ex officio, non-voting, members of the Committees. - (3) The CJA Committee member will serve a term of three years. - (4) The CJA Committee will meet at least once a year and at any time the CJA Committee Chair or the Chief Judge asks the Committee to consider an issue.
 All sitting judges in the criminal rotation will be invited to participate in CJA Committee meetings and provide input on CJA matters.
 Only members of the CJA Committee, however, will have voting rights.
 A member of the court clerk's office may attend to provide organizational support.